rockettheme/docs/Docs/wordpress/themes/versla/demo.md

 ![Layout Presets](assets/layout_presets.jpeg)

-In order to make it really easy to replicate the home page, we included a layout preset for the home page with the theme.
+While the **Home - Particles** layout is automatically loaded after installing the Versla theme, we have included a layout preset for the home page within the theme if needed.
 The **Home - Particles** preset includes all of the particle-based home page demo content so you can hit the ground running with a copy of our demo to work from loaded directly into the layout.
-If you downloaded the theme and not a RocketLauncher, this is the best option for you if you want a copy of the front page with minimal effort.

 You can access the presets by selecting **Load** in the **Layout Manager**.